rifeWithKaiju/model_preset_manager/README.md

 ### How to add a model presets file someone shared online
 Simply move the preset file to the folder that opens when you press the "Reveal Presets File" directory or manually save it to `/extensions/model_preset_manager/scripts/model presets.`
+If the presets are shared in the Civitai model description, they should automatically download.